“GAME.”

 #1: Sole Survivor

-What I love about this fun vocabulary game: Any excuse to get my adult ESL students up and moving, even just a little bit, always makes me happy.
+What I love about this game: Any excuse to get my adult ESL students up and moving, even just a little bit, always makes me happy.
 Plus, all you need is a ball or stuffed toy—no other prep needed!

 Vocabulary Theme: ALL of them!